 It’s important to establish a routine and do the same thing at the same time every day before bed.
 A routine would be something that our babies would remember immediately especially if it’s practiced every single day—like reading a book before bedtime or singing him/her a lullaby.
 Try to set the mood for sleep an hour before bedtime.

-What’s a good bedtime routien for babies?
+Sleep training: What’s a good bedtime routine for babies?

-Lighting is important in establishing the sleep/wake cycle.
-You should let your baby understand that if it’s already dark, it’s time to go to sleep.
 Dim the lights an hour before bed, and get blackout curtains to make it as dark as possible in the room while they sleep.
-These can also help for naps too, since they can block out the bright mid-day sun.
+These can also help for naps too since they can block out the bright mid-day sun.
 Plus, doctors say if it’s totally dark when the babies are sleeping it helps more on their growth hormones.

 Sit in a rocking chair with baby before bed

-They say rocking your child is a great soothing technique.
-This is also a wonderful time to read books together.
-Besides the fact that it’s great for language development, your voice is calming to your baby.
 During this sweet cuddle session, it’s also important to remember your goal is to get them sleepy—not asleep.
 It’s important to put them down groggy so they learn to fall asleep on their own and not be dependent on you.

 Consider using a calming scented lotion